Pregnancy Week 28: What changes are occurring with your body?

 Pregnancy Week 28: Tips for making your pregnancy better:

 You may be feeling that the delivery of your baby is still weeks away, but you do need to begin making plans for the trip to the hospital.
 This can be especially helpful if your little one decides to arrive early.
-Make sure you have all of your partner’s phone numbers with you at all times so that you can reach him if you were to go into labor.
+Make sure you have all of your partner’s phone numbers with you at all times so that you can reach him when you go into labor.

 What will you do if he is unavailable?
 It is always good to have a plan B. You will also want to map out the various routes to your birthing location.
 Some men find this part of planning exciting as they get to be creative and find the shortest and quickest route possible.